 We all wish that our dogs could talk to us in our language and tell us how they are feeling inside.
-Unfortunately this is not the case so us pet parents must become expert observers to and keep an eye out for early signs and symptoms of problematic health issues.
+Unfortunately, this is not the case so we pet parents must become expert observers to and keep an eye out for early signs and symptoms of problematic health issues.

 Here are the basics points on what to look out for in assessing your dog’s overall health.

 A healthy dog exudes a love of life.
 Head up, eyes bright, and their tail wags with the anticipation of what may be around the corner.
 Your dog should be energetic, inquisitive, interested in new surroundings, and display enthusiasm for their favorite games or activities.
 That’s why we love our dog’s so much!
 If you notice a shift in your dog’s attitude that continues for more than three days and you’ve tried your best to cheer them up, this may be a sign of other health-related problems.
 Assess the other points in this article and decide if a trip to the vet is a good idea.

 Generally speaking, a hungry dog is a healthy dog.
 Your dog should consume their meal within 10 minutes or less, or in the case of our two English Bulldogs and their tasty raw Furchild Meals, 30 seconds!
 One of the first signs of illness, especially when a dog has a gastrointestinal upset or a fever, is a decreased interest in food.
 If your dog refuses food altogether for over 24 hours, you should take them to a vet to get a second opinion.

 There are exceptions to this rule.
 The diseases and disorders below cause an abnormal increase in appetite.